iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 58: June 8, 2019 Saturday

+**Today's Progress**: I did some reading and practice on HTML and JS.

+**Thoughts** Going to construct my question for someone who is going to help me on Slack.

 ### Day 57: June 7, 2019 Friday

 **Today's Progress**: I played around with my name.js code.
 It's still not working.
 I'm using similar code on my site and it's working on everything except Microsoft Edge; all I need was change some things as it still functions the same.
 I am baffled.
 Was there some kind of update?
 I reached out for help.